patrickhpatin/Pandas-Challenge/README.md

 <br><br><br>
 <b>Final Analysis<b>

-Marketing efforts for Heroes of Pymoli should focus on males between the ages of 20 to 24 to maximize their marketing dollars.
+Marketing efforts for Heroes of Pymoli should be focused on males between the ages of 20 to 24 to maximize their marketing dollars.